 We conduct research in regions with persistently high birth rates and constrained access to contraceptive methods.
 We work to produce reliable information for population policy including barriers to fertility regulation, ease of access to contraception, safe motherhood, and the management and financing of family planning in resource scarce regions.

 In addition to core research, Bixby has special programs and initiatives that address complex multifactorial population issues and development challenges.
-These special programs include The OASIS Initiative in the Sahel region in Africa, Girl-Child Education Initiative, Global Reproductive Health, and Women's Empowerment.
+These special programs include The OASIS Initiative in the Sahel region in Africa, Global Reproductive Health, and Women's Empowerment.

 Written by Malcolm Potts on San Francisco Chronicle | November 29, 2017 Hogamous, higamous Man is polygamous Higamous, hogamous, Woman is monogamous A 20th-century tale recounted the story of a woman who awoke one night believing she had discovered the meaning of life.
 When she looked at what she had scribbled the next morning, it was […]Read More

 The UC Berkeley Center for Global Public Health and UC Berkeley Graduate School of Journalism are excited to offer a joint internship for a summer global health reporting project in 2018.
 A $4,000 stipend will be awarded to a UC Berkeley graduate student to cover expenses involved in producing a work of journalism that […]Read More